Computer Protection Software, made in: the world.

 Our flagship product is and always was Emsisoft Anti-Malware.
 It’s a full antivirus solution featuring the dual-scan-engine, surf protection and behavior blocking.
 Emsisoft Anti-Malware is strong in detection, light in scanning and everyday CPU use and easy to manage and configure, even for beginners.

 Another significant difference is Emsisoft’s company ethics.
 We are very eager to be, stay and keep things honest.
-For example, we offer a range of freeware products for malware removal that we bundle in our Emsisoft Emergency Kit.
-It includes our dual-engine scanner.
-We deliver this Emergency Kit on an USB stick to our customers or online.
+For example, we offer a range of freeware products for malware removal that we bundle in our Emsisoft Emergency Kit, which includes our dual-engine scanner.
 The key goal for this product was always that the emergency kit would be free, no questions asked, no strings attached.
 Emsisoft does not make money out of emergencies, we just help where help is needed and trust the customer will appreciate this gesture.
 The same goes for our growing number of ransomware decrypters that we provide for free to victims.”

 Form follows function.

 An almost black sheep walks by the fence outside the large window.
 We look out over the valley hills.
 Christian and his family re-evaluated their approach to life during a trip to New Zealand.
-They found a life unlike like they in Europe.
+They found a life unlike the one they had in Europe.

 In January 2014, ten months before arriving in New Zealand, the Mairoll family found an interesting piece of land that was for sale online.
 “In Austria it’s almost impossible to buy such a large section of 1.4 ha for a reasonable price, but we found this place just a few km away from the town centre.
 We didn’t even see the section in real life, but we couldn’t take the risk of being too late, so we bought it online after asking a random traveller to take some shots with his drone for us.”

-Now, they grow their own veggies, keep only farm animals that either deliver meat or eggs and have books about permaculture and native weeds on their shelves.
+Now they grow their own veggies, keep only farm animals that either deliver meat or eggs and have books about permaculture and native weeds on their shelves.
 In his lunch breaks, Christian plants native trees and harvests cherry tomatoes from the garden.
-The house, recently built based on European standards is not quite the palace one might expect from the CEO of a successful software enterprise.
+The house, recently built based on European standards is not quite the palace one might expect from the CEO of a successful software enterprize.
 It’s a bungalow with 3 or 4 bedrooms, responsibly built; the kitchen fitted out with quality home appliances to save water, power and energy.
-The house is ecologically sound and planned thoroughly down to floorboards and the angle of the sun.
-Form follows function.
+The house is ecologically sound and planned thoroughly down to the floorboards and the angle of the sun.

 Emsisoft may have its roots in Austria, but its heart and brain now lives in New Zealand.
 When Christian and his family moved 18,000km to the other side of the world they did so to live differently.
 It is not only a process, it is the result of a personal and corporate ethos that also inspired the individual lives of their global team members and, in turn, the customers who trust and rely on Emsisoft products.Pokemon GO: giving hackers direct access to your phone